 At the end of the day, this romance novel succeeds for me because of one scene.
 A scene that I think is momentous, bigger than this book.
-A scene that I have been waiting to read in a romance novel since I began reading them almost 20 years ago.
+A scene that I have been waiting to read in a historical romance novel since I began reading them almost 20 years ago.

-Liza’s grief over her mother’s passing is nearly crippling; and after she realizes she loves Michael and may have lost him, she finally visits her mother’s grave.
+Liza’s grief over her mother’s passing is nearly crippling; after she realizes she loves Michael and may have lost him, she finally visits her mother’s grave.
 This is the scene that I found so profound: